GokulVSD/gokulvsd.github.io/_posts/2021-04-20-c++-raii-and-its-implications-part-1.md

 ## The Heap
 The reason you would allocate memory in the heap instead of on the stack is for flexibility.
 Bookkeeping is more complex and allocation is slower.
 Because there is no implicit release point, you must release the memory manually, using `delete` (`free` in C).
-However, the absence of an implicit release point is the key to the heap's flexibility.
+However, the absence of an implicit release point is the key to the flexibility when using heap.

 Even though using the heap is slower and opens the door to possible memory leaks or memory fragmentation, there are perfectly good use cases for dynamic allocation, as it's less limited.